Antiquake-rs/antiquake-rs/DEVNOTES.md

 ## HOW TO RUN WITH DEBUG LOGS
-RUST_LOG=debug cargo +nightly run
+RUST_LOG=debug cargo run

  ### STEPS TO RUN
- boot with this: cargo +nightly run --bin quake-client type in console: playdemo demo1
+ boot with this: cargo run --bin quake-client type in console: playdemo demo1  [ENTER]